KawaiiUroboros/Pwa_Example_Tic-tac-toe/README.md

-# Appvs
+# TIC_TAC_TOE

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.1.
+This project an example game made with love and anfular you can test an implemented version on !!!!!https://uroboros-c9ba4.web.app/!!!!

 ## Development server